wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 ## Cloud

-1. To install Boundary on different platforms on a single cloud region, navigate to a folder to hold.
+1. To install Boundary on different platforms on a single cloud region, navigate to ther folder associated with the account where you'll create cloned repositories:

+   $PROJDIR

 2. Clone so that only the master branch is downloaded (because there are many other branches):

    <pre><strong>git clone git@github.com:hashicorp/boundary.git --depth 1
    cd boundary</strong></pre>

+3. Clone the dev:

+   <pre><strong>git clone git@github.com:hashicorp/boundary-reference-architecture.git --depth 1
+   cd boundary-reference-architecture/deployment
+   </strong></pre>

    https://github.com/hashicorp/boundary-reference-architecture/tree/main/deployment